kmcdermo/kalman1D/README.md

 # Kalman Filter 1D tracking
 Private code developed for pedagogical purposes for use of the Kalman filter in simple tracking applications.
 The Kalman filter is ubiqitious in High Energy Physics for the use measuring the trajectory of particles moving through detectors.
 In the context of HEP, the KF provides position and momentum estimates along the path of the particle.

+I would be remiss if I did not include the seminal paper on the use of the KF in HEP, by Rudi Fruhwirth: https://inspirehep.net/record/259509?ln=en
+The paper itself is fairly dense, so I have included a set of some resources that went into implemented this code.

 The state model in this code is particle moving in 1D, and here the KF provides an estimator for particle position and velocity.
 An intuitive example and explanation of the Kalman filter specific to this model is derived here: http://128.232.0.20/~rmf25/papers/Understanding%20the%20Basis%20of%20the%20Kalman%20Filter.pdf